ronaldgooh/SQL/README.md

 3. 'ER model.erdplus' presents a visual representation of the Entity-Relationship Model, illustrating the entities and their relationships.

 4. 'ER diagram.pdf' displays the graphical representation of the Entity-Relationship diagram.

+5. 'mental health (cleaned).ipynb' demonstrates the data preprocessing procedures executed to refine the Excel dataset.